azevedo-eckhardt-PINF411/DancingLinks/README.md

       line 1
       ...

         where each line codes a significative case with an * or a non significative with any other.

+    - the number of solutions is then printed in the standard output.